gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 None worked correctly.

 Einstein's approach was different.
 He did not try to make gravity fit special relativity.
 He rebuilt the framework entirely.

 ---

 ## II.
-The Equivalence Principle — Precise Formulation
+The Equivalence Principle, Precisely

 The equivalence principle exists in several forms of increasing strength.